nborsato/petitRADTRANS/docs/_build/html/_sources/content/opa_add.rst.txt

 The resulting wavelength-dependent opacity will be in the "NaH_1000K_1em5bar.out.xsec" file, in our example here.
-In the end quite a few opacity points need to be calculated for petitRADTRANS (at 130 or 200 different pressure-temperature conbinations, see below).
+In the end quite a few opacity points need to be calculated for petitRADTRANS (for example at 130 or 200 different pressure-temperature conbinations, see below).
 This is doable on a local machine for smaller linelists such as NaH, but may require the use of a cluster for much larger linelists.
 There also exsists the so-called superline